robert/gameboy-doctor/README.md

 |SP|0xFFFE|
 |PC|0x0100|

-1. Hardcode your LCD (or memory map if you haven't implemented an LCD yet) to return `0x90` when the `LY` register is read (memory location `0xFF44`).
-This is what I did when generating these logs, in order to prevent spurious log divergences.
+* Hardcode your LCD (or your motherboard's memory map if you haven't implemented an LCD yet) to return `0x90` when the `LY` register is read (memory location `0xFF44`).
+This is what I did when generating these logs, because returning a constant prevent spurious log divergences.

+### 3. Log the state of your CPU

-1. Update your emulator to log to a file the state of the CPU after each operation to a, using the following format:
+Update your emulator to log the state of the CPU after each operation to a file, using the following format for each line (replace the example numbers with your CPU's values):

 ```
 A:00 F:11 B:22 C:33 D:44 E:55 H:66 L:77 SP:8888 PC:9999 PCMEM:AA,BB,CC,DD